Engineer1119/space-bc/working-papers/05-ENVIRONMENTAL-EXTERNAL.md

 The higher PDC threshold pressure shall be taken as []

 #### 05.3.2.2C PDC Threshold Pressures
 The thresholds used to define PDC are based on typically human-survivable pressure ranges.
 While no other celestial body in the solar system has a naturally breathable atmosphere, the PDC definition is identical for both internal and external environments for interoperability.
-Nitrogen narcosis and oxygen toxicity, then, are not true drivers for the threshold pressures for external environmental classification.
+Nitrogen narcosis and oxygen toxicity, then, are not true drivers for the higher threshold pressure for external environmental classification.
 Partial pressure requirements are addressed in [].
 Emergency underpressure or overpressure requirements are addressed in [].

 ## 05.3.3 Chemical